Eric Starczala

-Eric Starczala (born August 6, 1996) is a Canadian professional football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+Eric Starczala (born August 6, 1996) is a Canadian professional football offensive lineman.
+He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played U Sports football at Guelph.
 He has also been a member of the Toronto Argonauts of the CFL.

-Biography
+Early life

 Starczala attended Jacob Hespeler Secondary School in Cambridge, Ontario.

+University career

-He was first a member of the Guelph Gryphons football team from 2014 to 2018.
+Starczala was first a member of the Guelph Gryphons football team of U Sports football from 2014 to 2018.
 However, he did not play in 2014.